Aurelian-C/React-Summary_App/src/markdowns/01_React_basics/Passing_data_to_a_component_via_props.md

 ## Passing props to a child component

+To pass props, add them to the JSX markup, just like you would with HTML attributes:

 ![Passing_data_via_props](../../img/Passing_data_via_props.jpg)

 Now you can read these props inside the `Avatar` component:

 ![Passing_data_via_props1](../../img/Passing_data_via_props1.jpg)

-==Props let you think about parent and child components independently.== Props serve the same role as arguments serve for functions — in fact, ==props are the only argument to your component!
-React component functions accept a single argument, a `props` object==.
+==Props let you think about parent and child components independently.
+Props serve the same role as arguments serve for functions — in fact, **props are the only argument to your component!** React component functions accept a single argument, a `props` object==.
 Usually you don’t need the whole `props` object itself, so you destructure it into individual props.

 > **Note**: _React will ensure that you get **one parameter in every component** which you use as a component, and that one parameter will be an **object** which holds all the received **attributes as properties**, hence the name props for the overall concept_.
 Therefore, you get one parameter, and you can name that parameter whatever you want.
 Typically, _it's named props to make it clear that is the object which holds all the values you get for the attributes on our custom element_.